The closer we get to Nature, the closer we get to our True Nature. ~ Donna Maltz

 Happy Fall!
-I just got back from North Carolina, where I was visiting family and friends and got to experience the magnificent onset of the changing season.
-By now, you know that Nature therapy is my jam—I teach it and preach the benefits of connecting with our natural world.
-Nature is the ultimate healer.
+I just returned from North Carolina, where I experienced the magnificent onset of the changing season with family and friends.
+By now, you know that nature therapy is my passion—I teach it and preach the benefits of connecting with our natural world because nature is the ultimate healer.
 You know how good it feels to get out and relax in nature, right?
-It’s time away from the stresses of everyday life, space to breathe, and clean air to rejuvenate.
-But did you also know there are scientifically proven health benefits to connecting with the natural world?
-That’s why they call it Nature therapy!
+It’s time away from stresses, space to breathe, and clean air to rejuvenate.

 Benefit #1: Nature Reduces Stress and Anxiety

-Being out in nature has a measurable effect on your stress levels—they go right down.
+Being out in nature has a measurable effect on your stress levels—they drop right down.
 This also lowers your risk of anxiety and depression.
-Even if you live and work in high-rise glass and steel buildings, having a dose of the natural world can help lift your mood, cognitive function, and mental health.
+Even if you live and work in high-rise glass and steel buildings, a dose of the natural world can help lift your mood, cognitive function, and mental health.

-Any connection with Nature helps:
+Any connection with nature helps:

 - A walk in the park